Last Updated: 9 April 2020.

-The new legislation eliminates this discretionary authority to equate “residency” with “establishment in Canada”.
+The new legislation eliminates the discretionary authority to equate “residency” with “establishment in Canada”.
 Citizenship will now only be granted if the residency requirement is met by way of physical presence.
-The residency requirement is also being made much more onerous:
+The residency requirement is also being made much more onerous:.

-- Citizenship applicants must be physically present in Canada for four years out of six years (1,460 days) prior to the date of application;
+- Citizenship applicants must be physically present in Canada for three years out of five years (1,095 days), with no specified minimum number of days per year, up to the day before signing the citizenship application;

 Intent to Reside